Ed-Cupaioli-LLC/sacconnects/_pages/community-involvement.md

 ### [Capital Region Women's Conference](//www.capregionwomen.com/ "Capital Region Women's Conference")

 A collaborative annual event for women which focused on health and wealth.\
-**Committee member for the Inaugural conference and served as a moderator on the panel: Philanthropic Transformation:Women Leading the Way**
+**Committee member for the Inaugural conference and served as a moderator on the panel: Philanthropic Transformation: Women Leading the Way**

 ### [UC Davis MIND Institute](//www.ucdmc.ucdavis.edu/mindinstitute/ "UC Davis MIND Institute")